 Training CoursesPlease note that these courses are only available to club members.

-Combined RYA Level 1 and Level 2 Beginners Courses: A rolling programme on Wednesday evenings 6.30pm to 8.45pm, from the 1st of May until the end of July – the more you attend, the more you will achieve!
-Cost of £100 and includes RYA Start Sailing Book (G3), RYA National Sailing Scheme Logbook (G4), wetsuit, buoyancy aid and boat hire.
+Combined RYA Level 1 and Level 2 Beginners Courses: A rolling programme on Wednesday evenings 6.30pm to 8.45pm, from the 6th of May until the end of July – the more you attend, the more you will achieve!
+Cost (to be confirmed) includes RYA Start Sailing Book (G3), RYA National Sailing Scheme Logbook (G4), wetsuit, buoyancy aid and boat hire.
 We offer the first session as a free taster session.
 This free taster session is only available in May/early June.
 Please aim to arrive at 6.15pm so that training can start at 6.30pm.

 Introducing you to sailing with all you need to know to get afloat, under supervision